PatMart/StartupKnowledgeBase/README.md

 **[The 7 Questions A Startup Should Answer In Their Fund Raising Pitch](http://tomtunguz.com/pitch-deck/)**<br/>
 Tomasz Tunguz - tomtunguz.com - 2013-03-29

-> "[Value prop] What is the problem and is it worth solving?
+> [Value prop] What is the problem and is it worth solving?
 Why is now the right time to solve it?
 [Team] Does the team have the vision and the wherewithal to build this company?
 [Go to market] What is the competitive angle (competitive barrier to entry and/or go-to-market) that will enable this company to succeed where others have tried and failed?
 [Sales effectiveness & product validation] Who does the startup sell to?
 Which customers have used the product and how have they received it?
 How much is each customer worth?
 [Product distribution] How does the company acquire customers cost effectively?
 What are the unit economics (customer acquisition cost, contribution revenue, and churn rates)?
 [Revenue model] Does the company have the revenue model to build a big (>$100M annual revenue) business with good margins (gross ~ 50 to 60% / net ~15 to 25%) under reasonable assumptions?
-[Market size] Can the market enable or bear a $100M revenue Alternatively, is this product in a quickly growing market or riding a disruptive wave?"
+[Market size] Can the market enable or bear a $100M revenue Alternatively, is this product in a quickly growing market or riding a disruptive wave?

 ### Business: General